donschia/FetchXmlDetailsList/README.md

 - Add an example FetchXml using out of the box entities instead of the current one with custom entities.
 Try to include a number of entities and solve a real problem.
 Could also include the Contract entity to show how you can support the deprecated/removed contract entity links to the old non-UCI interface.

 - Perhaps allow styling via input parameter.  i.e. alternate row color endable/disable, etc.

+- For some reason the two option (boolean) input parameter Is Debug Mode doesn't work with legacy designer.
+It only seems to work with the new designer experience.
+-